Working with Influencers – 7 Ways to Ensure Better Engagement (Updated May 2019)

 Have you gotten your hands dirty with influencer marketing yet?
 How did that work out for you?
 By now, most businesses realize the importance of working with influencers.
 It’s one of the most authentic ways to promote your business or products and increase your brand awareness among highly-targeted audiences.

-However, some businesses end up with less than optimal results from influencer marketing because they are unaware of how to work with influencers effectively.
-As a result, their faith in this form of marketing decreases.
+However, some businesses end up with less than optimal results from influencer marketing because they are unaware of how they should be working with influencers effectively.
+As a result, their faith in influencer marketing decreases.

 If you have been in a similar situation, here’s a handy guide that discusses the best ways of working with influencers to ensure better engagement.
 This can be a really useful resource, even if you’re planning your first influencer marketing campaign.
 Let’s take a look.